Political Power and Market Power: Data and Descriptive Statistics

-For each company, \textit{LobbyView} contains disclosures for in-house lobbyists as well that done by lobbying firms hired by the company.
+For each company, \textit{LobbyView} contains disclosures for in-house lobbyists as well as lobbying performed by external firms hired by the company.
 Lobbying firms are required to identify their clients in these disclosures, so we can sum each company's in-house and outsourced lobbying.
 One limitation of this data is its handling of industry associations or coalitions.
 If a company donates money to an intermediary who hires lobbyists (such as an industry association or nonprofit), the intermediary's lobbying would be attributed to the intermediary.
 It cannot be traced back to the originating company/donor.
 This issue affects all research that uses lobbying data from the disclosure laws.

 Finally, we utilize data about campaign contributions.
-Our data about this outcome comes from the Center for Responsive Politics' \emph{OpenSecrets} project.\footnote{\url{https://www.opensecrets.org/bulk-data/}} Other papers have used this data \citep{i2012revolving, bertrand2014whom}.
+Our data about this outcome come from the Center for Responsive Politics' \emph{OpenSecrets} project.\footnote{\url{https://www.opensecrets.org/bulk-data/}} Other papers have used this data \citep{i2012revolving, bertrand2014whom}.
 Like \emph{LobbyView}, the \emph{OpenSecrets} project takes government disclosures and standardizes them into machine readable format.
 The \emph{OpenSecrets} process of standardization includes a greater level of manual review than \emph{LobbyView}.
 Coverage spans the 1998 electoral cycle to 2018.
 Campaign contributions include contributions from companies' PAC, as well as contributions by employees or owners of the organizations, as well as these individuals' family members.
 Before the Citizens United decision in 2010, companies could not directly donate to political campaigns.
-Afterwards, companies can donate directly to superPACs, and these contributions are included in our dataset.
+Afterwards, companies can donate directly to ``Super PACs'' (PACs with greater spending discretion), and these contributions are included in our dataset.